A property appraiser can make a difference in your divorce.

 Some people may try to avoid paying for a property appraisal by using comparative market analysis (CMA) to value their home or relying on the appraisal done by the bank during a refinance.

 CMA is the tool real estate agents use to put a price on a home.
-While this may give you an idea as to estimated market value based on nearby properties, these estimates are often higher than the true value of the home.
+While this may give you an idea as to the estimated market value based on nearby properties, these estimates are often higher than the true value of the home.

 Bank appraisals, on the other hand, are generally skewed much lower than the actual value of the home since the object is to protect the bank’s interests.